AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_2.md

-# Step 4: AD User & Group Support
+# Step 4: Endpoint Security & Device Management

 This step enables you to: